kunzite-app/008/README.md

 ## Configuration

 The softphone is internally configured using a JSON definition.
-This configuration can either be generated from the UI (with some settings not yet implemented) or through a remote configuration by setting the `settingsUri` (details below).
+This configuration can either be generated from the UI (still in progress) or through a remote configuration by setting `settingsUri` (details below).

 ```json
 {